philipboser/ESP-32-program/README.md

     * lock
     * camera
     * mic (may be tough with limited memory taken by camera)
+6) send/receive telemetry between device drivers and cloud
-6) design enclosure for prototype
+7) design enclosure for prototype
-7) ....
+8) ....
-8) Profit!
+9) Profit!